Expectations of Our Guests:

 The Songwriters Circle hosted by Morgan Lane is a communal, collaborative, creative, and hopefully damn fun concept of a show!

+A welcome song will help folks settle into the beautiful space and into community with each other.
+The songwriters will then go around the circle twice sharing songs that they’ve written inspired by the very nature that Revive the Roots so well supports.
+Who knows, the musicians may even play on each other’s songs or welcome the listeners to join in?!
 Audience members will be given pages that they’re invited to fill with doodles and/or words based on the songs they hear throughout the night.
 These pages will serve as inspiration for a short lil musical improvisation by yours truly (but also you?!) to close out the show.
-Each taking one of the pages swapped with someone else at the end of the night will serve as a memory of our time together. :) As always with audience participation, you’re empowered to engage as much as and in whatever ways you feel most excited to.
+Each taking one of the pages swapped with someone else at the end of the night will serve as a memory of our time together. :) As always with audience participation, you’re empowered to engage as much as and in whatever ways you feel most excited to. |

 Join us in exploring Mowry Commons at night.
 The pine forest and wetlands provides and ideal environment for fireflies.
 Come see natures serene fireworks and learn a bit about these insects life cycle.
 All ages welcomed!
 Walk is easy for young hikers and strollers and it is possible to do a shortened walk and leave early for bed time.

-Meet your guide: Annie (they/them) works at Osamequin Farm in Seekonk, MA.
+RAIN DATE: July 15th Meet your guide: Annie (they/them) works at Osamequin Farm in Seekonk, MA.
 They have a B.S. in Natural Resource Management and a M.S. in Insect Biology, with a focus on plant-pollinator relationships.
-When they’re not farming, they love being outside in nature, drinking tea, embroidering, and getting lost in a good book!
+When they’re not farming, they love being outside in nature, drinking tea, embroidering, and getting lost in a good book! |

 We welcome the Woonasquatucket River Watershed Council to Mowry Commons for the longest day of the year!
 Enjoy a roughly hour-long hike on the Mowry Conservation Area Loop and enjoy some wood-fired pizza. wrwc.org